openshift-labs/lab-developing-with-odo/workshop/content/index.md

 ---
-Title: Getting started with odo in 5 minutes
+Title: Developing applications on OpenShift as regular developers
-NextPage: 01-creating-an-application
+NextPage: 020-whats-odo
-Sort: 10
 ---

 In this self paced tutorial you will learn how to use OpenShift Do (`odo`) to build and deploy applications on the OpenShift Container Platform.